Registered area teams can enter contractor payments for locally commissioned services using the local payments application (LPA).

 - locally authorised payments

-Other details, such as the numbers of items dispensed, patient's charges collected are also included.
+Other details, such as the numbers of items dispensed, patient's charges collected are also included in the MIS Glossary

 This information is provided to fulfil a number of requirements including: